Dener3D/Pokemon-Search/README.md

 # Pokemon Search

-An Application for searching pokemons in a list
+An Application for searching pokemons in a list made using React.js

 ## Features